 Words: Alastair James; pictures: DC Comics

-Tweeting about the story, Fitzmartin said that her goal was “to show just how much God loves you.
+In August DC Robin/Tim Drake was revealed to be bisexual after coming out in a tender moment with his friend Bernard.
+The writer of that comic, Meghan Fitzmartin said that her goal was “to show just how much God loves you.
 You are so incredibly loved and important and seen.”

 Superman: Son of Kal-El #1-3 are available online and in comic book shops.
 Superman: Son of Kal-El #4 and #5 will be available on Tuesday 19 October 19 and Tuesday 9 November 9 respectively.